+The Computer Networking Technician program is an evening program that prepares graduates for positions in computer networking and IT support.
 Students learn basic computer logic and the practical application of computer operations and maintenance.
-Courses include data communications; client and server operating systems (such as Microsoft Windows and Linux); networking technologies (including wireless networks and Cisco©) and basic programming.
+Courses include data communications; client and server operating systems (such as Microsoft Windows and Linux); networking technologies (including wireless networks and Cisco©); and basic programming.
 Students also learn about Microsoft applications, virtualization technologies and IT security issues.

 Graduates earn an associate of Applied Science degree; the program takes two years (four semesters) to complete.

 Technical Service Analyst; Helpdesk Technician

-Data reflects placement for AY2012-13 graduates indicating employment in their field of study within 6 months following graduation.
+Data reflects placement for AY2013-14 graduates indicating employment in their field of study within 6 months following graduation.
 Full data calculations are available for review during College open hours Monday through Friday 8 a.m. to 4 p.m.
 CT at Career Services or contact email@example.com.

-SHL; Ecessa; Dunwoody College of Technology
+SHL; Dunwoody College of Technology

-SOURCE: Based on the 2012-2013 Edition of the Occupational Outlook Handbook published by the Bureau of Labor and Statistics, www.bls.gov
+SOURCE: Based on the 2012-2013 Edition of the Occupational Outlook Handbook published by the Bureau of Labor and Statistics, www.bls.gov.